actions/importer-labs/azure_devops/6-forecast.md

 ### Total

-The "Total" section of the forecast report contains high level statistics related to all the jobs completed after the `--start-date` CLI option:
+The `Total` section of the forecast report contains high level statistics related to all the jobs completed after the `--start-date` CLI option:

 ```md
 - Job count: **84**